arekfurt/WinAWL/HighlyDeployableWDACPolicies-Experimental/README.md

 Each policy also is accompanied by the .xml file that was compiled to create it.

-**Important Note:** MS has confirmed that a bug exists that causes serious deauthorization issues of vital Windows components if you attempt to merge certain allow rule lists and certain deny rule lists.
-The rules used in these policies trigger this bug. **Until further notice, DO NOT MERGE THE MAIN AND BLOCK LIST POLICY FILES HERE.** Just use the two separate policies included for each policy combo.

 Another note: Any intended use of any such policies presumes ordinary users without security expertise do not have administrative rights.
 Users with administrative rights may run any files as they choose from filepath locations allowed in these policies.